 *Subject to prevailing terms and conditions

-How you learn is important.
-Yes, it’s not just textbooks here.
-You’ll get to go on field trips engage in microteaching (where you conduct a lesson for your peers acting as preschoolers), and more!
+Plants need attentive care and nutrients to thrive!
+Similarly, equipping gardeners with the right tools, knowledge and support is vital.
+To ensure enduring understanding, it's not just about textbooks and exams.
+You’ll get to go on field trips, engage in microteaching (where you conduct a lesson for your peers acting as preschoolers), and more!

 All pumped up and ready to get into the groove of things?

-Try out these lessons, where our lecturers share their expertise with you through fun activities!
+Try out our virtual lessons where our lecturers share their expertise with you through fun activities!

 FUN WITH FINGER PUPPETS

 AESTHETICS & CREATIVE EXPRESSION MODULE, MUSIC AND MOVEMENT LESSON

 How can you help preschoolers recognise elements of music, explore body movements, and get used to daily routines?
 Join our virtual lesson and gain the skills to engage young children in learning – with fingerplay and finger puppets!

 Some children may face learning difficulties.
 One helpful intervention strategy that we learn is the multi-sensory approach.
 Watch this lesson to see how we can use this approach to teach children letters and phonics in a meaningful and engaging way!